Local Virtual Assistant Receives Entrepreneurial Recognition

-Roman Forest, TX -- (ReleaseWire) -- 01/14/2008 -- Denise Sustaita, owner of Dedicated Executive Solutions announced today that they are the recipient of the VAccolade Business Entrepreneurial award.
+Millbury, MA -- (ReleaseWire) -- 03/06/2008 -- Cynthia Papia, owner of Office To-Go, announced today that they are the recipient of the VAccolade Business Entrepreneurial award.

-The VAccolade award not only recognizes participation at the Virtual Assistant Networking Association (www.VAnetworking.com), but also recognizes the professionalism with which Sustaita presents herself on the web, thereby giving them more credibility amongst other Virtual Assistants.
+The VAccolade award not only recognizes participation at the Virtual Assistant Networking Association (www.VAnetworking.com), but also recognizes the professionalism with which Ms. Papia presents herself on the web, thereby giving them more credibility amongst other Virtual Assistants.

 In a recent survey from VAnetworking, the United States has the largest number of VAs, followed by Canada, Australia and Europe.
 Clients only pay for time spent on their projects.
 There’s no need to pay for taxes, benefits, equipment, etc. VAs are hired on an hourly or a monthly retainer basis.